spelk24/spelk24.github.io/index.md

-## Welcome ot the homepage of Stephen Pelkofer!
+## Welcome to the homepage of Stephen Pelkofer!

+My name is Stephen Pelkofer.
+I work on the Research & Development team for Sentry Insurance, and I'm also completeing my M.S. in Analytics at the Georgia Institute of Technology.

-This is my personal website that includes my resume, contact information, learning resources, and personal projects.
+This is my personal page that includes my resume, contact information, learning resources, and personal projects that I've worked on either for school or for fun.
+Please don't hesitate to reach out to me.

 ### Content
 - Resume